-• Selling of candy or other items for profit is prohibited on school grounds.
+• Selling of candy or other for personal gain is prohibited on school grounds.
 These items will be confiscated.
-Confiscated items will only be returned to a parent or guardian.
+Confiscated items will only be returned to a parent or quardian.

 Forgery and/or Unauthorized Possession of School Property or School Forms - Such student action will result in immediate school interventions/consequences.
 Police will be notified unless deemed unnecessary by the deans.